stevenwaterman/stevenwaterman.github.io/_posts/2020-03-27-microbit-optimisation.md

 <hr/>

-If you're interested in reading more about how profilers can be used to optimise code, check out one of my older blog posts [Slow Code HATES him!
-Optimising a web app from 1 to 60fps](https://blog.scottlogic.com/2020/02/17/minesweeper-optimisation.html).
+If you're interested in reading more about how profilers can be used to optimise code, check out one of my older blog posts <a href="https://blog.scottlogic.com/2020/02/17/minesweeper-optimisation.html">Slow Code HATES him!
+Optimising a web app from 1 to 60fps</a>.